Purchasing Card User Guide

 Each time you use your card, an electronic process verifies that your purchase is within these limits.
 If your purchase violates the limits, the supplier will not accept your order.
 Each cardholder will be responsible for reviewing his or her charges monthly.
 Improper use of the purchasing card will result in consequences ranging from suspension of cards to termination of employment.

 Any appointed University employee who has the responsibility for making purchases on behalf of his/her department may apply for a purchasing card.
-After reviewing this user guide, complete the online Purchasing Card Questionnaire.
-Then print, review, and sign the Purchasing Card Application (.pdf).
+Please print, review, and sign the Purchasing Card Application (.pdf).
 You may want to create a copy for your records.
-Submit the original to your Card Coordinator.
-Your Card Coordinator will gain the necessary approvals for the application, identify a default departmental FOAP number for your charges, and forward your application to Shared Services.
+Submit the original to your Card Coordinator and he/she will gain the necessary approvals for the application, identify a default departmental FOAP number for your charges, and forward your application to Shared Services.
 Upon receipt in Shared Services, you will receive an email invitation to complete an online P-Card training via Canvas.
 When this requirement is fulfilled, and the card is ready, you will receive a follow-up email notification.
 The P-Card will be forwarded using inter-campus mail to your Card Coordinator.

 Read and abide by the policies and procedures found in this User Guide.
 Keep your card in a secure location and keep your card number confidential.
 Exercise caution in sharing your account information.
 Ensure that sales tax is not charged when making a purchase.
 The University's tax-exempt number is printed on the face of the card.
 If you are inadvertently charged sales tax, you may be asked to contact the vendor for a sales tax credit.

 Obtain and keep your receipt for each card transaction.
 YOU MUST HAVE AN ORIGINAL RECEIPT FOR EVERY CARD TRANSACTION.
 Receipts are critical to the integrity of the DU Purchasing Card Program.